 Left image: residence of Harvard students 6 years after their graduation (1907); made with beads, pins and wires.
 Middle image: Sources of the 3,000 first letters of appealsent to Mrs. E. H. Harriman (1912); eight different kinds of pins were used to represent different kinds of appeals.
 Right image: collection of pins and beads made for maps.
 Sources: Willard Cope Brinton (1914) Graphic Methods for Presenting Facts pp. 227-253.
 John […]

 Strips of woods glued on top of each other convey the average number of passengers carried between two stops.
 Each strip corresponds to 4,000 passengers.
+Shown at the 1913 International building trade exhibition in Leipzig.
 Source: Willard Cope Brinton (1914) Graphic Methods for Presenting Facts pp 224-226.